Child Development Associate Training

 NCCC’s CDA training combines the flexibility of online lessons with some face-to-face discussions, networking, guidance, and support.
 As a class, we will work out how often to meet face-to-face and on what campus.
 An alternative virtual meet-up can be scheduled for those who do not live in the area and/or cannot make it to campus.
 The goal is a balance of flexibility, convenience, and connection!

-The training runs from May 23 to August 15, 2024.
-Most weeks, you will have outside-of-class work and a class meet-up (virtually or in-person).
-The outside-of-class work can be done anytime throughout the week as long as you have the tasks done before our Thursday class.
-This flexibility will allow you to work out a time-management plan that will work best with your other responsibilities (e.g. family, work, summer fun, etc.) **Please note that on May 30 and June 6, we will not have a Thursday class.
-Those two weeks will have some online/portfolio work, but these will be the light weeks, so this might be a good time to plan a vacation.
+The training runs from June 23 to October 31, 2025.
+Most weeks, you will have outside-of-class work, live video lessons, and some occasional in-person meet ups to work on the tasks that are hard to accomplish virtually.
+The outside-of-class work can be done anytime throughout the week as long as you have the tasks done before our next class.
+This flexibility will allow you to work out a time-management plan that will work best with your other responsibilities (e.g. family, work, summer fun, etc.).

 Example week: